hazybluedot/www-source/content/project_guidelines.md

    weeks to organize, design and implement a project before the end of the semester.
-2. If you have an idea for a larger project try to break it into a smaller well defined slice that you can use for the project for this class.
+2. If you have an idea for a larger project try to break it into a smaller well-defined slice that you can use for the class project.
    You can always extend your idea after the semester is over, but it is infinitely better to have something simple that works well by the end of the semester than something complex that doesn't work.

 ### Suggestions for Games